Materials described for flat roof repairs are EPDM, TPO, and Torch Down Rubber

-5. Flat Roof Repair – Installing Counter Flashing

-The brick wall in the image shows that the membrane comes up the wall about 12 ” high.
-They then adhere the roofing membrane to the wall.
-This way of making flashing doesn’t work.
-The rubber will eventually pull away from the wall.
-We cut a slot into the brick wall at a 30 degrees angle and insert a metal flashing.

 After the slot was cut, we inserted a metal counter flashing that hang over the membrane.
 This is what counter flashing is and how it is done.

 Flat Roof Repairs mostly involve flashing on flat roofs that were not done correctly.

 Counter Flashing Installed – After cutting the slot into the brick wall, a metal flashing was inserted into the slot and that went over the membrane to cause the flashing.

-The counter flashing on chimneys is always a problem on chimneys.
+The counter flashing on chimneys is always a problem with chimneys.
 Many times, the counter flashing has to be embedded in the stone or brick wall.
 This is where most people don’t get it right.

 - Check if the sealant that is used on the counter flashing still holds

-Post-edit:

-Materials described for flat roof repairs are EPDM, TPO, and Torch Down Rubber